LorenzoPichetti/SbatchMan/docs/learn/advanced_submission.md

 -   `preprocess`: An optional command to run before the main `command`.
 -   `postprocess`: An optional command to run after the main `command`.
 -   `variables`: A dictionary of variables that apply only to this job template.
+-   `cluster_name`: Optional parameter that defines the cluster configuration to use.
 -   `config_jobs`: A list of variations for this job template.
 Each variation will generate one or more jobs.

 *`command`, `preprocess` and `postprocess` can be also set at top-level.*